Current ArrangementsInformation about the Coronavirus

 In order to apply for access to extended emergency childcare for employees, the head of the institute/facility where they work must fill out the form for necessary work unavailability and send it to the Human Resources Division.
 The Human Resources Division will then issue a confirmation of unavailability due to necessary work and send it to the employee.
 If a form is provided by the institution providing care, it may be attached to the internal form.

-Can conferences, conventions and major university events take place?
+Conferences, conventions and major university events

-Is there a central information service in the university administration?
+Central information service in the university administration

 Besides the familiar communication channels, the university administration has set up a Corona Service Portal for researchers and staff.
 It replies to questions and concerns in the context of the Corona challenges or refers them to the internal contact persons responsible.